Contract and Licence Transparency

 Current terms and conditions for pipelines and marine works are published on the CES website: These terms and conditions have recently been the subject of a periodic review, which is in the process of being finalised.
 Once updated terms and conditions are available, they will be published.

-Crown Estate Scotland does not issue licences or contracts to allow extractive related activities.
+Crown Estate Scotland does not issue licences or permissions to allow extractive related activities.
 Permission to undertake extractive related activities is the subject of local planning permission.

 There are no other licences or contracts granted for mineral extraction or related to oil and gas extraction.